Program Requirements

 The College of Arts & Sciences and the McKelvey School of Engineering have developed a major that allows students interested in both economics and computer science to combine these two complementary disciplines efficiently, without having to pursue them as two separate majors.

 Engineering students who declare this major must fulfill the distribution requirements and all other requirements for the BS in Applied Science degree in the McKelvey School of Engineering.
 Arts & Sciences students who declare this major must fulfill the distribution requirements and all other requirements for a BA degree in addition to the specific requirements listed below.
-It is possible to earn the Financial Economics Specialization in conjunction with this major (prime or second), and interested students should consult with the Academic Coordinator in the Department of Economics.
+Students pursuing this major through Arts & Sciences (i.e., BA major or second major) may earn the Financial Economics Specialization in conjunction with the major.
+Interested students should consult the Financial Economics Specialization for Economics Majors page.

 Required Courses